matthew-godin/Licode/README.md

 ### Nessie is Unstable

 Nessie, the database migration framework we were using requires the use of the *--unstable* flag.
 We will stop using Nessie and find an alternative for this reason.
+There isn't a lot of very well reputed migration frameworks out there except for Laravel Migrations for PHP.
+That's probably because a migration framework is so simple, most companies make their own and that's what we'll do.
+We just need the *migrate* and the *make* command (we can ignore *revert* and other operations we never planned to use).
+Making a Python script that does that should actually be very simple and take a very short amount of time.